 Solution 10: Upgrade to Spotify Premium Account

 If the previous solution fails to resolve the issue, upgrading to a Spotify Premium account can be an effective alternative.
 By upgrading, you not only enjoy an ad-free experience and unlimited skips, but also fix the frustrating issue of Spotify playing random songs.

 To upgrade, open the Spotify app or visit the website and navigate to the “Premium” section.
 Spotify Premium offers different pricing options, so that you can choose the subscription plan that best suits your needs, whether it’s an individual or family plan.
 By upgrading, you’ll gain access to a host of exclusive features, including the ability to fix Spotify random songs.

 Download and Play Spotify Music on Your Devices to Avoid Spotify Playing Issues

-It is obvious that the Spotify keeps skipping songs or fails to play current track problems would mostly happen while streaming the playlists online.
-So why not trying to download Spotify playlists for listening offline?
-Although Spotify users can directly use the download function to move the songs to offline mode for playback to fix the problem, for Spotify Free users, you would need other tools to help, as Spotify doesn’t offer the direct download function to you.
+It is obvious that Spotify keeps skipping songs or fails to play current tracks problems would mostly happen while streaming the playlists online.
+So why not try to download Spotify playlists for listening offline?
+Although Spotify premium users can directly use the download function to move the songs to offline mode for playback to fix the problem, Spotify Free users would need other tools to help, as Spotify doesn’t offer the direct download function to you.
 Here, MuConvert Spotify Music Converter is highly recommended.

-- Provides up to 5X faster speed to batch download Spotify songs without waiting for a long time
+Provides up to 35X faster speed to batch download Spotify songs

 When you have finished the settings above, finally, start downloading the Spotify playlists by pressing the “Convert All” button.
-Now MuConvert Spotify Music Converter will begin to save all the Spotify songs offline with your selected audio format for you.
+You can directly head to the “Finished” section to view the downloaded music files.